Decrease Stress and Bond with Your Dog Through Training

 Reinforcement can be done with a verbal “yes” or clicker (more on clicker training later) followed by a yummy treat.
 The treat can later be weaned out but helps motivate your dog to use their brain power to try and figure out what is wanted until the new skill is learned.

-The clicker or verbal praise marks the behavior you want, and the treat/toy helps give incentive, so your dog wants to repeat the behavior.
+The clicker or verbal praise marks the behavior you want, and the treat/toy helps incentivize your dog to repeat the behavior.

 Train from Home or In Classes